Color Harmony Schemes

 Split-Complementary

-One base color plus two colors adjacent to its complement.
+One base color plus the two colors adjacent to its complement.

-Instead of using the direct opposite, use the two colors on either side of it.
+Instead of the direct opposite, use the two colors flanking it.

 ┌─────┐